Phase 0 : Feasibility / Planning

 - Approved materials list for the space

-- Technical specifications if required for furniture (Division 12) and proposed technology (Division 27)
+- Technical specifications if required for command center furniture (Division 12) and proposed technology (Division 27)

 - Finalization of construction methods, code requirements, and HVAC with team and sub-contractors to ensure all issues have been resolved